At a glance

 Kids can learn to manage their emotions and work on social skills.

-You can help your child with social-emotional learning (SEL) by playing fun games at home.
+You can help your child with social-emotional learning by playing fun games at home.

 There are lots of simple games you can play during everyday activities.

-Looking for ways to help your child with social-emotional learning (SEL)?
 Many schools have started teaching kids how to do things like cope with feelings, set goals, and get along with others.
+It’s called social-emotional learning.
 You can help your child work on these skills at home, too.

-Here are a handful of social-emotional learning activities that can help your child manage emotions and work on social skills — and have some fun with you along the way.
-These social-emotional learning games are very low-tech.
+Here are a handful of activities that can help your child manage emotions and work on social skills — and have some fun with you along the way.
+These games are very low-tech.
 And all are designed to fit easily into daily routines.

 1. Starfish and tornadoes